celestiaorg/docs/developers/node-tutorial.md

 These include:

-- `--node.store string` - the path to root/home directory of your Celestia Node store
+- `--node.store string` - the path to root/home directory of your celestia-node store
 - `--token string` - authorization token for making requests
 - `--url string` - the address of the RPC, default is `http://localhost:26658`